 It wasn’t a piece of cake with Snapdeal.
 Building up a strong technological infrastructure was a giant problem as e-commerce in the country was in its infancy.
 Logistics, warehousing, and customer support require huge investments while scaling the operation to meet growing demand.

 Winning the confidence of customers and sellers was a great challenge in this respect.
-Indian consumers were majorly skeptical regarding online transactions concerning fraudulent matters and product quality.
+Indian consumers were majorly skeptical regarding online transactions due to fraudulent matters and product quality.
 Likewise, the vendors, primarily small- and medium-scale enterprises, were reluctant to join the platform due to fear regarding the sophistication of the operations and their unawareness of the technology.

 Despite all these challenges, Snapdeal could still find its space.
 Bahl’s strategy for the website was affordability-focused, with many categories of products and targeted regional markets.
 This has helped the site gain credibility and a user base.